 - The photographic layer doesn't always provide a realistic finish.

 Why Choose Solid Wood?

 Solid wood flooring is the only option of these three flooring types that consists completely of solid wood, with no other products used in its makeup.
-The only limit to variety that this flooring option has is the amount of tree species there are.
+The only limit to the variety that this flooring option has is the number of tree species there are.
 Most trees can be made into solid wood so whether you fancy mahogany, birch or yew, we're bound to have the flooring option for you.